Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Moon_Continent/East_Moon/Cities/Evros.md

 built in Ilvis' style, separating it from the ones done after them, with different structure and slightly less cohesive architecture design.

+### BUILDINGS
+- Under Golden Rat inn (functioning in 216 NE)
+- Magical Brew shop (functioning in 216 NE), could be a place that evolved into FotB guild

 ---
 [📿 Between Shadows and Light](/Mechanicum/Walkthroughs/BSaL/Lore/BSaL_Evros.md)